 How to Have a Sober Cinco de Mayo

-Cinco de Mayo is the yearly celebration in memory of May 5, 1862– the day that the Mexican army gained victory of the French Empire at Battle of Puebla.
+Cinco de Mayo is the yearly celebration in memory of May 5, 1862– the day that the Mexican army gained the victory over the French Empire at the Battle of Puebla.
 Each year, many groups of both Mexican and American cultures get together to throw feasts and parties to enjoy remembering this historical victory.
+Read more to learn how to have a Sober Cinco de Mayo

 But let’s be honest.
 Do half the people who celebrate really know what it is or why Cinco de Mayo exists?
 Anyone who is used to American holidays is aware that more commonly this day is referred to as “Cinco de Drinko”.
 People celebrate a little too much with great food, lots of booze, and (obviously) shameless tequila shots.